Simplistik78/OMNI/README.md

 ### No Coordinates Detected

 1. When using clipboard monitoring:
-   - Ensure you're using `/loc` or `/jumploc` commands in-game
+   - Ensure you're using `/loc` command in-game
    - Check if clipboard access is allowed

 2. When using OCR capture:
-   - Ensure capture area is correctly positioned
+   - Ensure capture area is correctly positioned ( see note above in Optional OCR Setup )
    - Check that coordinate text is clearly visible
    - Verify text is white on dark background
    - Use "Test Capture Area" to confirm position